 The Children of Lir: A Fascinating Irish Legend

 Saint Cauragh and Lough Derravarragh

-In this legend, Saint Columcille ejected Saint Cauragh out of the Kells Monastery.
-Saint Cauragh had no place to go, so he kept randomly wandering around the city until he came across Knockeyon.
+Saint Columcille ejected Saint Cauragh out of the Kells Monastery in this legend.
+Saint Cauragh had nowhere to go, so he randomly wandered around the city until he came across Knockeyon.

 Once he arrived there, he started his spiritual journey by praying to God and fasting.
-There was nobody around and he was so far away from the eyes of the world.
-Saint Cauragh fasting reached an extreme level that he started to feel like his death was somewhere near.
+Nobody was around, and he was so far away from the eyes of the world.
+Saint Cauragh’s fasting reached an extreme level, and he started to feel like his death was somewhere near.
 He kept praying to God to appease his thirst.

 After a short while, Saint Cauragh started paying attention to the sound of water.
 It was dripping out of a rock that was right above his head.
 The sudden appearance of water strengthened Saint Cauragh’s belief in God.

 He drank with satisfaction until he tamed the thirst that was slowly killing him.
-This source of this water was actually Lough Derravarragh.
+The source of this water was Lough Derravarragh.
 By then, he decided to build a chapel.

 The Children of Lir: A Fascinating Irish Legend

-The well that receives the water from the lake had been a place of attraction during the Middle Ages.
+The well that receives the water from the lake was an attraction during the Middle Ages.
 People used to undertake a pilgrimage uphill with their feet quite bare.
 The first pilgrimage usually took place on the first Sunday of harvest.
 Successively, this was how Cauragh Sunday emerged.

 The Swans of Lough Derravarragh

-This title is not a reference to the Children of Lir.
-In fact, it refers to the existence of swans in Lough Derravarragh.
+This title does not refer to the Children of Lir.
+It refers to the existence of swans in Lough Derravarragh.
 People are used to seeing swans live there and aimlessly roam around.

-They might be the reason that the legend of the Children of Lir still lives to this very day.
-Many of the Irish legends survived through the years and became popular among different generations over time, but very few are as well known and preserved as the Children of Lir.
+They might be why the legend of the Children of Lir still lives to this day.
+Many Irish legends survived through the years and became popular among different generations, but very few are as well known and preserved as the Children of Lir.

-This could be thanks to the constant presence of swans in Ireland, acting as a reminder of the tragic tale.
+This could be thanks to the constant presence of swans in Ireland, which reminds us of the tragic tale.

 The Sea of Moyle

 According to the Irish and Scottish people, that sea is called the Straits of Moyle.
-It is the narrowest extended area of the sea of the North Channel.
-The Sea of Moyle actually extends between the northeastern and the southeastern highlands of Scotland.
+It is the narrowest extended area of the North Channel.
+The Sea of Moyle actually extends between the northeastern and southeastern highlands of Scotland.

 The Children of Lir: A Fascinating Irish Legend

-The northeastern part is the County Antrim, which is one of the six main counties that form Northern Ireland.
-On the other side, the southeastern part is actually the Mull of Kintyre.
-It lies in the southwest of Scotland.
+The northeastern part is County Antrim, one of the six main counties that form Northern Ireland.
+On the other hand, the southeastern part is the Mull of Kintyre, which lies in the southwest of Scotland.

-Interestingly, the two opposite shores of the sea can be clearly seen during the clear conditions of weather.
-Although both shores fall in two different countries, the shortest distance between them reaches only 20 kilometres.
+Interestingly, the two opposite shores of the sea can be clearly seen during clear weather.
+Although both shores are in two different countries, the shortest distance between them is only 20 kilometres.

-They suffered great obstacles during their period on that sea.
-They even lost one another during the heavy storms and got wounded by the freezing cold.
-Gladly, for one happy moment, they reunited once again and they were ready to travel again to their last destination of the fate bestowed on them.
+They suffered significant obstacles during their period on that sea.
+They lost one another during the heavy storms and were wounded by the cold.
+Gladly, for one happy moment, they reunited again and were ready to travel again to the last destination of fate bestowed upon them.

 Inish Glora, the Isle of the Atlantic Ocean

-Different sources disagreed on whether the name of this place was composed of two words, Inish Glora, or it was only one word written like Inishglora.
-Either way, at least, they are all stating the same needed destination and the one that the Children of Lir story included in its plot.
+Different sources disagreed on whether the name of this place was composed of two words, Inish Glora, or only one word written like Inishglora.
+Either way, at least, they all state the same needed destination, the one that the Children of Lir story included in its plot.

 In Irish, this island is known as Inis Gluaire.
-It is an island that lies by the coast of Mullet Peninsula.
-The latter exists in Erris, a town that lies in County Mayo in Ireland.
+It lies by the coast of Mullet Peninsula, which is located in Erris, a town in County Mayo in Ireland.

-According to Irish history, Inishglora has been the holiest island among all of the ones that surround it.
-It was the last destination that the Children of Lir flew to during their last 300 years of banishment.
+According to Irish history, Inishglora is the holiest island among the surrounding ones.
+It was the last destination the Children of Lir flew to during their previous 300 years of banishment.

-It was also the same place where they met the holy man who took care of them while they lived by his house.
-Legends say that when the Children of Lir turned back to their human forms after the spell broke, they died immediately considering their very old age.
+It was also where they met the holy man who cared for them while they lived by his house.
+Legends say that when the Children of Lir returned to their human forms after the spell broke, they died immediately, considering their ancient age.

 The Tullynally Castle

-The name Tullynally derives from the Irish expression, Tullaigh an Eallaigh.
+The name Tullynally derives from the Irish expressions Tullaigh and Eallaigh.
 The literal translation of this word means the Hill of the Swan.
-The castle earned this name, for the hill on which it overlooks the popular lake known as Lough Derravarragh.
+The castle earned this name for the hill on which it overlooks the famous lake known as Lough Derravarragh.

-It was the lake on which the children of Lir turned into swans and lived their very first 300 years of the spell on.
+It was the lake on which the children of Lir turned into swans and lived their first 300 years of the spell.
 Legends suggest that the castle in which the children of Lir lived was what is now the Tullynally Castle.

-The plot of the story may not have made it clear, but since their father found them nearby, the speculation may turn out to be true.
-Besides, when Lir learnt about the tragedy of his own children, he lived by the lake to be near them.
-In other words, finding them nearby and staying around the house for 300 years was soothing for his endless wounds.
+The story’s plot may not have been clarified, but since their father found them nearby, the speculation may be true.
+Besides, when Lir learnt about the tragedy of his children, he lived by the lake to be near them.
+In other words, finding them nearby and staying around the house for 300 years soothed his endless wounds.

-Henry Pakenham was the one who built this castle.
-It is sometimes referred to as the Pakenham Hall Castle, too.
-It was home to the family of Pakenham; they were a royal family.
+Henry Pakenham built this castle, which is sometimes referred to as the Pakenham Hall Castle.
+It was home to the Pakenham family, a royal family.
 Henry Pakenham was a captain in the Parliamentary Dragoons.
-He received a large piece of land in which this castle was included.
+He received a large piece of land, which included this castle.

+The Children of Lir: A Fascinating Irish Legend